Ebadian-HFHS/ROdiomiX/README.md

 to it in the next release of the software.
 The software is capable of calculating 2D and 3D directional feature computation algorithms for different feature categories, as well as various feature aggregation techniques (2D, 2.5D, and 3D) as specified with the IBSI guidelines.

+Acknowledgements: This work was supported in part by a grant from Varian Medical Systems, Palo Alto, CA.

+Data Citation: Bagher-Ebadian, H. and Chetty I.J, "ROdiomX: A Validated Software for Radiomics Analysis of
+Medical Images in Radiation Oncology", Under Review, Med Phys.
+2020